VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 ## Adding A New Cohort or Project

-Using WDKTemplateSite as example.
-WDK project name `TemplateDB`, cohort `WDKTemplate`.
+Using WDKTemplateSite as example, with its WDK project name as `TemplateDB` and cohort name as `WDKTemplate`.

 ### Add template mapping file